Are you using behavioral retargeting to improve the quality of your leads and get more sales? If not, you’re missing a trick.

 Click on the image area to add an image that matches your campaign.
 If you’re stuck for ideas, check out our list of free image sites for inspiration.

-Click on the Submit button to bring up the Submit Placeholder.
-This will let you edit the text and button color.
+Click on the Submit button to bring up the Editing Fields Element menu.
+Click on the Button tab to edit the button text, color, and more.

 Next, set the display rules for your campaign.
 This is where you implement your retargeting campaign by starting your MonsterChain.